The Cross Slot Story

 · Both he and his university signed a detailed Confidentiality Agreement promising not to copy, remove of steal any design secrets from the hosting company even although he had access to all confidential Cross Slot® drawings, designs and prototypes.

-· Shortly after the student returned to France, copies of Cross Slot® openers, made in France, started appearing in Europe under a different brand name without our consent.
+· Shortly after the student returned to France, copies of Cross Slot® openers, made in France, started appearing in Europe under a different brand name without Cross Slot's consent.